01 of 04

 03 of 04

-After the spectator lands on a number as a result of “Step One,” tell him to spell the new number.
+After the spectator lands on a number as a result of the first step, tell him to spell the new number.
 In our example, the spectator landed on the number “four” so he will spell “f,” “o,” “u,” “r” and move four numbers and land on the number “eight.”Continue to 4 of 4 below.

 04 of 04